prometheusCo/cordova-plugin-packages-list/README.md

 # cordova-plugin-packages-list

-A Cordova plugin that retrieves the list of installed packages, including their package name and source directory.
+A Cordova plugin that retrieves the list of installed Android applications, including metadata such as package name, APK path, and basic information.

----

-## Features

-* List all installed applications (including system apps)
-* List only user-installed applications
-* Returns structured JSON data
-* Works asynchronously

 ---